Skip to main content

 You can also bring your own image embeddings to Atlas:

-Custom Image Embeddings
+Upload Custom Image Embeddings

 For custom pre-computed image embeddings, use:

-from nomic import atlas
+from nomic import AtlasDataset

-embeddings=your_image_embeddings, # np.array of shape (n_images, embedding_dim)
+# embeddings is a np.array of shape (n_embeddings, embedding_dim)

-data=your_metadata, # Optional metadata for each image
+data=your_metadata # Optional metadata for each image

 )